wonjunee/UCLA_Math273B/README.md

   - **Wonjun**: Contains Python code and C++ code for the coordinate gradient descent algorithms with first few examples from the paper.
 Please email to **wlee [at] math [dot] ucla [dot] edu** to ask questions about the codes.
     (Note: The python codes works but it is really slow.
 Please send me an email if you know how to make it faster!)

+## Note March 15, 2019
+Bumsu and I are still updating the codes so the codes are not completely done yet.